jvheeswijck/dsp/05b-python_advanced.md

 #### Q4.
 Find how many different email domains there are (Ex:  mail.med.upenn.edu, upenn.edu, email.chop.edu, etc.).
 Print the list of unique email domains.

->> There are 4 unique email addresses.
+>> There are 4 unique email address domains.
 They are: 'mail.med.upenn.edu', 'email.chop.edu', 'cceb.med.upenn.edu', and 'upenn.edu'.

 Place your code in this file: [advanced_python_regex.py](python/advanced_python_regex.py)